sasc1/quicknode/README.md

 You can make your own run configurations with the menu entry **edit run configs** or editing the file runconf.json in the extension folder directly.
 Be sure to restart brackets after you have edited this file.

 The default run configuration file has entries like this:
-{% highlight javascript %}
-[
-    {
 "name": "start mongo server ...",  // short description of command, it is displayed in the menu
 "comname": "quicknode.mongo",  // used internally, use always the "quicknode.my_command_name" format for your commands
 "cmd": "mongod",  // the actual command which is executed, for example the node.js server
 "rparam": ["--auth", "--dbpath", "/home/inet/mongodb/data/db"], // the parameter list of your command as a javascript array
-        "shortcut": "Ctrl-F3",                                          // shortcut to execute the command in brackets "outputto": "debug"                                             // place where all the output goes. options are "debug", "error", "info" and "warn"
+"shortcut": "Ctrl-F3", // shortcut to execute the command in brackets
+"outputto": "debug"  // place where all the output goes. options are "debug", "error", "info" and "warn"
-    }
-]
-{% javascript %}

 #### ToDo
 1. Terminate all started processes automatically if one exit brackets.